 You never know what you're going to find, which adds to the adventure.

 Montreal Chinatown celebrates the Chinese New Year in either January or February with a lion dance on the closest Sunday.

-And of course, in the fall, bakeries like Patisserie Harmonie celebrate Mid-Autumn Festival with traditional mooncakes, a dense calorific pastry filled with egg yolk and lotus seed paste.
+And when fall comes, bakeries like Pâtisserie Harmonie-Chinatown celebrate Mid-Autumn Festival with traditional mooncakes, a dense pastry filled with egg yolk and lotus seed paste.